Connecticut Texting While Driving Accident Legal Team

 While distracted drivers can be prosecuted in criminal court, civil court has a lower burden of proof and offers the victim the opportunity to receive compensation for any injuries.
 Texting while driving accidents can involve other motor vehicles, or may be more severe and involve pedestrians or bicyclists.

-If you or a loved one have been injured by a driver who was texting while driving, do not hesitate to contact the Connecticut texting while driving accident lawyers of Eagan, Donohue, Van Dyke & Falsey, LLP.
-Our attorneys have years of experience in assisting our clients who were involved in serious accidents as the result of another person’s negligence.
+If you or a loved one has been injured by a driver who was texting while driving, do not hesitate to contact the Connecticut texting while driving accident legal team at Eagan & Donohue.
+We have years of experience in assisting our clients who were involved in serious accidents as the result of another person’s negligence.
 We will work tirelessly to help you receive the compensation you deserve for your injuries.
-Texting while driving is a criminal offense in Connecticut and not only leads to severe injuries, but also destroys lives.
-Contact our West Hartford office today for your initial free consultation with one of our attorneys.
+We recognize that texting while driving is a criminal offense in Connecticut that not only leads to severe injuries, but also destroys lives.
+Contact our West Hartford office today for your initial free consultation.